-This article gives you ideas and costs for setting up a boudoir shoot in your own home.
+For ideas and costs for setting up a boudoir photo shoot in your own home, see our article.

-One area that your boudoir photography could really benefit from is thinking about colours.
-This could be complimenting the colours of the setting and the clothing worn by the model.
-They could of the same colour range, by using different shades and tones of green.
+One area that your boudoir photography could really benefit from is color management.
+This could be complimenting the colors of the setting and the clothing worn by the model.
+They could of the same color range, by using different shades and tones of green.

 If you are photographing in black and white, you need to think about this too.
-If the background is plain and white, you could use gels over the lights to add colour.
-This will help isolate the subject from the background,
+If the background is plain and white, you could use gels over the lights to add color.
+This will help to isolate the subject from the background.

 A model wearing black lingerie on a white sheet background is very powerful.
 White and white is difficult to separate.
 Black on black could work very well if the lighting is highlighting the curves of the model’s body.

-Use this colour wheel for colours that work, and ones that don’t.
+Use a color wheel for colors that work, and ones that don’t.

-If you are a little stuck on inspiration, here is a huge list that will whet your appetite and fill your photographs with lots of creativity.
+Boudoir photography requires creativity and taste.
+If you feel a bit stuck on inspiration, here is a list of 16 great ideas.
+These will fill your photographs with lots of creativity.